ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 }
 ```

-Basically, the test is covering the same aspects as our first version.
+Basically, the test covers the same aspects as our first version.
 But **it always picks up the latest contract definitions**.
 This can be called a provider contract test approach.
 The owner of the interface publishes the information about the structure of the event it emits (e.g. the contract).
 A consumer can use the contract to assert that events that follow the contract can be processed.

-## Benefits and Downsides
+## Benefits and drawbacks

 The main benefit of this approach is the ability to always test against the contract published by the provider.
-Tests in the consumer of a message break if it no longer is able to process messages that follow the contract.
+Tests in the consumer of a message break if it is no longer able to process messages that follow the contract.

 Another big plus is the test generated on the provider side that makes sure the contract is in sync with the implementation.
 **This protection from accidentally breaking the contract is very important**.